 Demarcation between the third line of defence and the first two lines must be preserved to enable GIA to provide an independent overview to GAC and the Board on the effectiveness of all risk management and assurance processes within the organisation.
-Should any blurring of the roles of the three lines of defence take place it should be exceptional and approved by the GAC.
+Any blurring of the roles of the three lines of defence should be exceptional and any such blurring must be approved by the GAC.